soffes/blog/published/2010-08-19-on-my-own-again/on-my-own-again.markdown

 ---
-title: On My Own Again
+tags:
+- freelance
-categories: freelance life
+- life
 ---

+# On My Own Again

 So if you remember, I wrote a blog post [about a year ago](http://samsoff.es/posts/moving-to-dallas) about life and such.
 I [quit my job](http://samsoff.es/posts/i-dont-have-a-boss-anymore) and then freelanced for a bit.
 After doing that for a bit and hating it, I started working at [Tasteful Works](http://tastefulworks.com).
 It's been a good ride here at Tasteful Works, but ==August 31 is my last day==.
 Still friends with those guys.
 Quality dudes.